 Asynchronous streams are an extension of IEEE Std 1394-1995 facilities to use an existing primary packet type with different arbitration requirements.
-As currently defined, packets with a transaction code of A{16} are called isochronous data block packets and are subject to the following restrictions:
+As previously defined, packets with a transaction code of A{16} were called isochronous data block packets1 and are subject to the following restrictions:

-- An isochronous data block packet is transmitted only during the isochronous period.
+- An isochronous stream packet is transmitted only during the isochronous period.
 The isochronous period is controlled by the cycle master, which signals the start of the period with a cycle start packet.
-The period ends when a subaction gap is observed, which happens after all isochronous talkers have had a chance to transmit; - Two resources, bandwidth and a channel number, are allocated from the isochronous resource manager registers BANDWIDTH_AVAILABLE and CHANNELS_AVAILABLE, respectively; and - For a given channel number, no more than one talker may transmit an isochronous data block packet with that channel number each isochronous period.
+The period ends when a subaction gap is observed, which happens after all isochronous talkers have had a chance to transmit; - Two resources, bandwidth and a channel number, are allocated from the isochronous resource manager registers BANDWIDTH_AVAILABLE and CHANNELS_AVAILABLE, respectively; and - For a given channel number, no more than one talker may transmit an isochronous stream packet with that channel number each isochronous period.

-This extension to IEEE Std 1394-1995 relaxes some of the above requirements in order to create a new class of data flow that utilizes packets with a transaction code of A{16} .
-The new data flow is called an asynchronous stream and is subject to the following requirements:
+This extension to IEEE Std 1394-1995 relaxes some of the above requirements in order to create something new: asynchronous stream(s).
+An asynchronous stream utilizes packets with a transaction code of A{16} and is subject to the following requirements:

-- An asynchronous stream packet shall be transmitted only during the asynchronous period, subject to the same arbitration requirements, including fairness, as all other asynchronous primary packets; - The channel number shall be allocated from the isochronous resource manager register CHANNELS_AVAILABLE; and - Multiple nodes may transmit asynchronous stream packets with the same channel number or the same node may transmit multiple asynchronous stream packets with the same channel number as often as desired, subject to arbitration fairness.
+- An asynchronous stream packet shall be transmitted during the asynchronous period, subject to the same arbitration requirements, including fairness, as other request subactions; - The channel number shall be allocated from the isochronous resource manager register CHANNELS_AVAILABLE; and - Multiple nodes may transmit asynchronous stream packets with the same channel number or the same node may transmit multiple asynchronous stream packets with the same channel number as often as desired, subject to arbitration fairness.